If you're looking at

 What to actually order first

-"Your first Chinese EV container should be the most boring vehicle in our catalog.
+"Your first Geely container should be the most boring vehicle in our catalog.
 Stretch the portfolio on your second order — after you know what actually sells in your market."

 The numbers a first shipment looks like

-The following is an illustrative structure — not a quotation.
-Actual figures for your situation are confirmed per RFQ.
+Illustrative structure — not a quotation.
+Actual figures per RFQ.

-Rough cost-structure breakdown for a single mid-range EV SUV to a representative West African market, CBU:
+Rough cost-structure breakdown for a single EX5 to a West African market, CBU:

 Line itemRough share of total landed cost